-Class of 2022 graduates have a lot to look forward to — the pandemic is lifting and companies are actively hiring.
-After pandemic-induced furloughs, hiring freezes, and a high unemployment rate, things are now on the upswing.
+Class of 2023 graduates have a lot to look forward to — the pandemic is officially in the rearview and companies are hiring.
+The job market is growing strongly despite high interest rates.

 We tapped into some of our Executive Recruiters at ForceBrands to ask them about the best advice they have for recent graduates when it comes to landing that first big job.
 Read on for some words of wisdom.